 Please be mindful that the various sections of the Covid-19 section of the Ministry of Health website and the business.govt.nz website continue to be updated almost daily.

 Protection Framework (traffic light system)

-Aotearoa New Zealand will move to the COVID-19 Protection Framework (traffic light system) on the 3rd December 2021.
+Aotearoa New Zealand moved into the COVID-19 Protection Framework (traffic light system) on the 3rd December 2021.
 The COVID-19 Public Health Response (Protection Framework) Order 2021 (the Order) sets out the requirements for each traffic light setting.